Techkriti

 Techkriti is an annual four-day inter-collegiate technical and entrepreneurship festival at the Indian Institute of Technology Kanpur.
 The festival is usually held in March.
-The 29th Techkriti is scheduled to be held from 23 to 26 March 2023.
+The 31st Edition of Techkriti was scheduled to be held from 27 to 31 March 2025.
 The festival began in 1995 to develop student technological innovation.
 The word Techkriti is derived from tech (technology) and the Sanskrit kriti (creation).